joshvera/generative-effects/README.md

 <p align="center"><img width="519" alt="monotone-map1" src="https://user-images.githubusercontent.com/24247/41991771-aa30feee-7a14-11e8-879e-c1a82e48c7ff.png"></p>
 <p align="center"><img width="703" alt="monotone-map2" src="https://user-images.githubusercontent.com/24247/41991772-aa54a434-7a14-11e8-9121-6d40c98ff8ec.png"></p>

 # Meets and joins

+As we said earlier, posets are sets with a simple order functions between elements.
+We can use this structure to define two types of elements with special properties.
+In the generative effect example we talked about joins and now we'll also talk about meets.

 <p align="center"><img width="500" alt="joins-and-meets" src="https://user-images.githubusercontent.com/24247/41992424-690714d8-7a16-11e8-85e2-2674c73a31e2.png"></p>

+# Back to Generative Effects

 # Galois connections